 Dirndl and Lederhosen

-Many of the young men are wearing traditional knee-long lederhosen, although some combine them with stylish white sneakers and cosy fleece sweaters.
+Many of the young men are wearing traditional knee-long lederhosen (leather trousers), although some combine them with stylish white sneakers and cosy fleece sweaters.

 In specialised Trachten shops all over Munich, the lederhosen are marked down already.
 Next to them glare flashy mini-dresses in pink and turquoise, with patterned blouses and many frills.
 They are certainly not traditional garments, but they resemble the classic dirndls just enough to create a stout Bavarian beery atmosphere.
 “So many people are wearing these fake dirndls,” we had commented to a Bavarian friend.
 “Fake?
 Oh, the ones with petticoats?
 They are called Wiesn dirndl, made especially for the Oktoberfest.”

 For the weekend, S. and T. from Bochum are coming to visit the Oktoberfest.
 The idea of enjoying huge quantities of beer in large beer steins and riding merry-go-rounds seems rather strange to them.
 Even Isa, who has been to the Oktoberfest only once before, can almost feel like an insider.
 When we meet S. and T. at the station on Friday afternoon, some of the teenagers in lederhosen are already drunk.
 They are wearing the lederhosen a couple of sizes too big and well below the groin.
 Never mind.
 S. is keen to taste the Bavarian beer and see a bit of Munich, and T. is toying with the idea of a roller coaster ride.